geut/dat-workshop/problems/en/01/README.md

 ### 3 - Creating new content

-Now A, will create a new file inside our shared directory called: `top_secret.md`.
+Now A, will create a new file inside our shared directory called `top_secret.md`.

 Some sample content: